firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "It's terrible out there," I agreed, shucking off my oiled cloak.
 He paused slightly when he saw the worn sword at my side, but he did not ask for it, and I would not have given it to him in any case.

-"I was ready to find my bed for the night, but then, well, I saw your sign."
+"I was ready to find my bed for the night, but then, well, I saw your sign.
+Are they truly the best noodles in town?"

 His grin came back in full force, and he nodded.

-"We do, especially if you care to try our spicy noodles.
+"They are, and once you try our spicy noodles, you'll agree.
 I'll warn you, they may be a little rough on a northern palate..."

 "We'll see about that.
 Bring out a bowl of the hottest you have."